moradisaed/POSSR/README.md

 ![Figure 6: Robustness to starting point](startingPoint.png)

-**Figure 6: ensitivity of the reconstructed surface to ab erroneous starting point.**
+**Figure 6: ensitivity of the reconstructed surface to an erroneous starting point.**

 ---